litaihsiao/Code_Hunt_Project/README.md

 # Code_Hunt_Project
-Clone the website "codehunt" as a practice
+Clone the website "Product Hunt" as a practice